kyegomez/LongNet/README.md

 3. Its dilated attention is a drop-in replacement for standard attention, which can be seamlessly integrated with the existing Transformer-based optimization.

 Experiment results demonstrate that LongNet yields strong performance on both long-sequence modeling and general language tasks.
 Their work opens up new possibilities for modeling very long sequences, e.g., treating a whole corpus or even the entire Internet as a sequence.

-Here's the updated usage and installation section with two methods: git clone or pip install LongNet:

 ## Citation